Weight Annotation in Information Extraction: Evaluation Problems

-\begin{theorem} Let $\sr$ be a positively ordered, bipotent semiring.
+Notice that Observation~\ref{obs:linorderBipotenz} shows that, for positively ordered, bipotent semirings, the $\srplus$-operator is the same as the $\max$ operator, where the maximum is taken over the linear order $\linorder$. \begin{cor} Let $\sr$ be a positively ordered, bipotent semiring.
+Then $\srplus = \max$. \end{cor}

+We prove our tractability result for positively ordered, bipotent semirings.
+Due to Corollary~\ref{cor:linorderBipotenz}, we can assume that $\srplus$ is the maximum operator over $\linorder$. \begin{thm} Let $\sr$ be a positively ordered semiring, where $\srplus = \max$ is the maximum operator over the linear order $\linorder$.
 Furthermore, let $A$ be a functional $\K$-weighted \vset-automaton, and let $\doc \in \docs$ be a document.
-Then \textsc{MaxTuple} for $A$ and $\doc$ can be solved in \ptime. \end{theorem} \begin{proof} By Proposition~\ref{prop:toExtendedConversion}, we can assume, \mbox{w.l.o.g.}, that $A$ is given as an extended functional $\K$-weighted \vset-automaton.
+Then \textsc{MaxTuple} for $A$ and $\doc$ can be solved in polynomial time. \end{thm} \begin{proof} By Proposition~\ref{prop:toExtendedConversion}, we can assume, \mbox{w.l.o.g.}, that $A$ is given as an extended functional $\K$-weighted \vset-automaton.
 Furthermore, as $\K$ is bipotent, it must hold that $a \srplus b \in \{a,b\}$ for every $a,b \in \srd$.
-Therefore, the weight of a tuple $t \in \repspnrk{A}{\K}(\doc)$ is always equal to the weight of one of the runs $\rho$ with $\tup = \tup_\rho$.
-In order to find the tuple with maximal weight, we need to find the run of $A$ on $\doc$ with maximal weight.
-To this end, we define a directed acyclic graph (DAG) which is obtained by taking a ``product'' between $A$ and $\doc$.
-Finding the run with the maximal weight then boils down to finding the path with maximal weight in this DAG.
+Therefore, the weight of a tuple $t \in \repspnrk{A}{\K}(\doc)$ is always equal to the weight of one of the runs $\rn$ with $\tup = \tup_\rn$.